Call our licensed agents toll free 844.855.0163

 Step 3.
 Make the switch effective by canceling the old policy

-Once your new policy is processed and in place, you can cancel your existing homeowners insurance policy.
+Once your new policy is processed, you can cancel your existing homeowners insurance policy.
 Depending on your insurance company, you may be able to do this over the phone, or you might need to do it in writing.
-In some cases, your new insurance company may handle this part for you, but make sure it’s done so you don’t pay for two policies or miss out on any refunds.
+If you're not sure how to tell your insurance agent you are leaving, ask if your new insurance company can handle this part for you.
+Just make sure it’s done so you don’t pay for two policies or miss out on any refunds.

 Step 4.
 Notify your mortgage company